-Planetary Rulers And Houses
+Planetary Rulers and Houses

 - Second House: Concerns material possessions, money, personal finances, and resources.
 It also reflects the querent’s self-worth and value system.
 It also represents movable possessions, including lost items.
 Its ruler and planets within it give clues to the location of the item.